panditiavinash/ea-coding-test/README.md

             - yarn run test-stare-html-report
             - yarn run test-html-reporter

                 - test: This tag will generate a "junit" report in the root folder
-    - test-stare-html-report: This tag will generate a html report in the root folder, this will use   "jest-stare" node.js library to generate report
+                - test-stare-html-report: This tag will generate a html report in the results\jest-stare folder, this will use "jest-stare" node.js library to generate report
-    - test-html-reporter: This tag as well generated a html report in the root folder, this will use "jest-html-reporter" library to generate report
+                - test-html-reporter: This tag as well generated a html report in the test-report folder, this will use "jest-html-reporter" library to generate report

 Tests are written inside "test/specs" folder and the remaining folders inside tests are supporting files for the specs.